cloudpedagogy/cloudpedagogy-ai-capability-framework/README.md

 ## 📘 About the Framework

-The CloudPedagogy AI Capability Framework provides a structured, future-ready model for building responsible, ethical, and transparent AI capability across complex professional environments.
+The Framework provides a structured, future-ready model for building responsible, ethical, and transparent AI capability across complex professional environments.

-It defines six interdependent capability domains:
+It defines **six interdependent capability domains**:

 1. **AI Awareness & Orientation**
 2. **Human–AI Co-Agency**